koush/androidmono/README.txt

 # Set up the NDK to be aware of the androidmono project
 ./ndk-setup.sh ~/src/android-ndk

----- building the mono binaries ----
+---- building the mono binaries and jni bindings ----

+# In your .bash_profile (or just remember to export it), put:
+export ANDROID_NDK=~/src/android-ndk

-# Go to your Android NDK directory and make.
+# restart your shell and build
-cd ~/src/android-ndk
+cd ~/src/androidmono/jni/MonoJavaBridge
-make APP=androidmono
+./build.sh

 ---- building the mono APK ----